skip to content

 Linking everything together

-Until now, we don’t have a main.rs file, so let’s create one that calls the foo and bar functions.
+Lets make a main.rs that calls the foo and bar functions.

 main.rs